MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - Configuration sources (appsettings, environment, user secrets)
 - Sensitive values (client secrets, cert passwords)

+### 7.1 Audit logging configuration (Task 31 Phase 1)

+Audit logging is enabled in each service via the `Audit` configuration section.
+Defaults are safe for development; set explicit values in production.

+Keys (per service appsettings/environment)
+- `Audit:ConnectionString` — PostgreSQL connection string to the audit database (e.g., `Host=postgres;Port=5432;Database=tansu_audit;Username=postgres;Password=...`).
+- `Audit:Table` — Target table name, default `audit_events`.
+- `Audit:ChannelCapacity` — In-memory queue capacity for non-blocking writes, default `10000`.
+- `Audit:FullDropEnabled` — When the channel is full, drop new events instead of blocking request path, default `true`.
+- `Audit:MaxDetailsBytes` — Maximum serialized JSON size for `Details` payloads, default `16384` bytes.
+Larger payloads are truncated with a marker.
+- `Audit:ClientIpHashSalt` — Optional string; when set, client IPs are pseudonymized using HMAC-SHA256 with this salt.

+Operational notes
+- The background writer creates the `audit_events` table and indexes at startup if missing (dev-friendly).
+An EF migration will be introduced in a later phase for long-term governance.
+- Metrics are published under the `TansuCloud.Audit` meter: `audit_enqueued`, `audit_dropped`, and `audit_backlog`.
+Use SigNoz to observe ingestion health and backlog pressure.
+- The enqueue path is non-blocking; if the channel is saturated, events are dropped and `audit_dropped` increments.
+Size budgets on `Details` ensure inserts remain efficient.
 - Example environment variables and key paths

+### 7.2 Audit UI, Export, and Retention (Task 31 Phase 3)

+Admin Audit page
+- Navigate to `/dashboard/admin/audit` to view the central audit trail.
+- Use the filter panel to narrow by time range, tenant, subject, category, action, service, outcome, correlation id, and "Impersonation only".
+- Click a row to see details and correlation identifiers.
+A quick link to SigNoz is provided for deeper trace/log analysis.

+Export (admin-only)
+- CSV: `GET /db/api/audit/export/csv?startUtc=...&endUtc=...&tenantId=...&...`
+- JSON: `GET /db/api/audit/export/json?startUtc=...&endUtc=...&tenantId=...&...`
+- Access control: requires an access token with `admin.full` scope.
+- Limits: server enforces an upper bound of 10,000 rows per export.
+You can pass `limit=NNN` to request fewer rows.
+- The export action itself is audited with an allowlisted summary (kind, count, filters).

+Retention (Database service)
+- Configuration section: `AuditRetention`
+	- `Days` (int, default 180): rows older than `now - Days` are removed (or redacted if configured).
+	- `LegalHoldTenants` (string[]): tenants exempt from deletion/redaction.
+	- `RedactInsteadOfDelete` (bool, default false): when true, `details` is nulled and outcome/reason are marked instead of deleting rows.
+	- `Schedule` (TimeSpan, default 6:00:00): execution interval of the background job.
+- The retention worker emits an audit event with the number of affected rows and the cutoff.

+Notes
+- All audit Details are already redacted at write-time via the SDK; exports do not include raw PII.
+- In Development, non-admin users can still query their own tenant’s audit events via `/db/api/audit` when providing `X-Tansu-Tenant`.

 ## 8. Health & Monitoring